Salaam Venky: Cast

-The film is based on the book The Last Hurrah by Shrikanth Murthy which is based on the real life events of Kolavennu Venkatesh and his mother K. Sujata.

 Production

 The film was announced in October 2021, tentatively titled The Last Hurrah.
 The announcement consisted of a picture of the lead and the director.
 Later however, the name was changed to Salaam Venky when the shooting commenced.

 The main parts of the film were shot from February–April 2022 in India, the remaining parts were shot later on in the year including Aamir Khan's cameo.
 Filming wrapped up on 3 October 2022.

 Soundtrack

 The music of the film is composed by Mithoon.
 Lyrics are penned by Mithoon, Sandeep Shrivastava and Kausar Munir.

 Release

 Theatrical

 Salaam Venky was released on 9 December 2022 in cinemas.

 Home media

-The digital and satellite rights are held by Zee5 and Zee Cinema, respectively.
-The film was premiered on ZEE5 from February 10, 2023.
+The digital and satellite rights are held by ZEE5 and Zee Cinema, respectively.
+The film was premiered on ZEE5 from 10 February 2023.

 Reception

 Dhaval Roy of The Times of India rated the film 4 out of 5 stars and wrote "The heart-touching fare, replete with positivity as much as pain, is a must-watch".